fanglingsu/vimb/keybindings.md

 : Push the hint's URL to the end of the read it later queue like the ':qpush' command.
 This is only available if vimb was compiled with QUEUE feature.

+;x
+: Hints like `;o` but instead of opening the hinted URI, the configured `x-hint-command` is run in vimb.

 ;y
 : Yank hint's destination location into primary and secondary clipboard.